cs107-theteapeople/cs107-FinalProject/docs/milestone1.md

 Inputs are entered as keyword arguments or a dictionary.
 We match these inputs with the expected variables from the function that was used when instantiating the object.
 If there is a mismatch in variables and expected inputs, we raise an appropriate error.
 For array inputs, we will check to make sure the array sizes match the expected inputs as defined in the function.

-Once this function is called, the computation graph (created on object instantiation) is used to evaluate the function at the supplied points, and then compute the derivative at these points using forward mode automatic differentiation.
+Once this function is called, the computation graph (created during function object instantiation) is used to evaluate the function at the supplied points, and then compute the derivative at these points using forward mode automatic differentiation.
 We do not plan to use dual numbers for this project as we feel that doing so will potentially reduce code readability and understanding.
 As we perform the forward and tangent traces, we will be storing these intermediate results in simple Python lists.

 For functions with multiple inputs and/or outputs, we will allow users to specify which derivatives they would like to compute.
 By default, we will compute all derivatives and return the Jacobian.

 ### External Dependencies

 We would borrow from external dependencies such as numpy and potentially a graph plotting library for viewing the computation graphs.
 For efficient computation, we will be relying heavily on numpy to carry out the elementary function operations within each defined elementary function in autodiff; for example, for the primal trace and its corresponding tangent trace for ad.sin(), we would use np.sin() and np.cos() to carry out the operations respectively.
-For efficiency we may consider using the numba library as an optional dependency for some of our core algorithms if this doesn’t reduce code readability and understanding.
-We are considering storing a map of primitive functions and their corresponding derivatives in a separate text file rather than hard-coding them.
+For efficiency, we may consider using the [numba](https://numba.pydata.org/) library as an optional dependency for some of our core algorithms if this doesn’t reduce code readability and understanding.
+We are also considering storing a map of primitive functions and their corresponding derivatives in a separate text file rather than hard-coding them.

 ## License: